lunaticthinker/lunaticthinker.github.io/content/posts/2024-06-15-what-are-coding-principles.md

 ## 2. KISS (Keep It Simple, Stupid)

-I try to strip accidental complexity and let the unavoidable logic stand out cleanly.
+My goal here is simple: strip away the accidental complexity so the essential logic can breathe.
+Let the unavoidable hard parts stand out clearly instead of drowning in ceremony.

-What tells me it’s not simple:
+What tells me something's too complex:

-- Deep nesting and long conditional ladders.
+- Deep nesting that forces me to track mental stack frames.
+- Conditional ladders that go on forever.
-- Clever one‑liners that slow scanning.
+- Clever one-liners that make me pause and decode.

 How I simplify:

-1. Add guard clauses to flatten structure.
+1. Add guard clauses at the top to flatten the structure.
-2. Remove indirection layers with no logic.
+2. Delete indirection layers that add no value.
-3. Expand clever expressions into named steps.
+3. Expand cryptic expressions into named, readable steps.

 Example (Java):